 The MMR Advisory Board provides strategic guidance to the MMR Program and brings real-world perspective and experience to the faculty and to the classroom.
 The board includes recognized leaders in marketing research from a broad cross-section of businesses and organizations, including consumer goods companies, marketing research firms, pharmaceutical companies, retailers, financial services providers, and others.

-The MMR Advisory Board meets twice a year at the Terry Executive Education Center in the Buckhead district of Atlanta.
+The MMR Advisory Board meets twice a year at either the Terry Executive Education Center in the Buckhead district of Atlanta or the Athens campus.
 The board meetings provide an opportunity to interact with other board members, the MMR faculty, and students.
 The fall meeting follows the MMR Career Fair while the spring meeting features student presentations from the two-semester long client-sponsored projects.

 - Members at Large

-- MMR Students of the Year (ex officio)
+- MMR Students of the Year (ex officio board members)